Deep Reinforcement Learning for Bipedal Locomotion: A Brief Survey: Future Directions and Opportunities

-\subsection{Insights from quadruped robots}
+\subsubsection{Insights from quadruped robots}

 While DRL remains an emerging technology in bipedal robotics, it has firmly established its presence in the realm of quadruped robots, another category of legged systems.
-The diversity of frameworks developed for quadrupeds ranges from end-to-end model-based RL designed for training in real-world scenarios, where unpredictable dynamics often prevail \cite{quadModelBased1, quadModelBased2}, to systems that include the modelling of deformable terrain to enhance locomotion over compliant surfaces \cite{quadDeformable}.
-Furthermore, dynamic quadruped models facilitate highly adaptable policies \cite{quadModular}, and sophisticated acrobatic motions are achieved through imitation learning \cite{quadImitation2}.
+The diversity of frameworks developed for quadrupeds ranges from end-to-end, model-based RL designed for training in real-world scenarios, where unpredictable dynamics often prevail \cite{quadModelBased1, quadModelBased2}, to systems that include the modelling of deformable terrain to enhance locomotion over compliant surfaces \cite{quadDeformable}.
+Furthermore, dynamic quadruped models facilitate highly adaptable policies \cite{quadModular, humphreys2024bio}, and sophisticated acrobatic motions are achieved through IL \cite{quadImitation2}.

-The domain of quadruped DRL has also seen significant advancements in complex hierarchical frameworks, that integrate vision-based systems.
-To date, two primary versions of such hierarchical frameworks have been developed: one where a deep planning module is paired with model-based control \cite{quadRLPlanning} within a deep planning hybrid scheme, and another that combines model-based planning with LL DRL control \cite{quadRLLL, quadmpcref} within a feedback DRL control hybrid scheme.
-The latter has shown substantial efficacy; it employs a Model Predictive Control (MPC) to generate reference motions, which are then followed by a LL feedback DRL policy.
-Additionally, the Terrain-aware Motion Generation for Legged Robots (TAMOLS) module \cite{TAMOLS} enhances the MPC and DRL policy by providing terrain height maps for effective foothold placements across diverse environments, including those not encountered during training.
+The domain of quadruped DRL has also seen significant advancements in complex hierarchical frameworks that integrate vision-based systems.
+To date, two primary versions of such hierarchical frameworks have been developed: one where a deep-planning module is paired with model-based control \cite{quadRLPlanning} within a deep-planning hybrid scheme, and another that combines model-based planning with LL DRL control \cite{quadRLLL, quadmpcref} within a feedback DRL control hybrid scheme.
+The latter has shown substantial efficacy; it employs an MPC to generate reference motions, which are then followed by an LL feedback DRL policy.
+Additionally, the Terrain-aware Motion Generation for Legged Robots module \cite{TAMOLS} enhances the MPC and DRL policy by providing terrain height maps for effective foothold placements across diverse environments, including those not encountered during training.
 However, similar hierarchical hybrid control schemes have not been thoroughly investigated within the field of bipedal locomotion.